apantiru/WebTech/README.md

 The roles for the project members are as followed:
 * Alexandru Ion: Team Lead
-* Alexia Ionescu: Full-stack Developer
+* Alexia Ionescu: Solution Architect
 * Vlad-Stefan Ivan: Back-end Developer
 * Alexandra Pantiru: Front-end Developer